illogicalapple/international-apple/README.md

 # international-apple
-This is "apple" in 50 languages.
+This is "apple" in more than 50 languages.
 (No, I didn't remember these.
 Google Translate is the best.)
 ```
 appel (Afrikaans)
 mollë (Albanian)